Sojitz Corporation

 • Sojitz has been promoting a revolving model in which it not only owns, but also reinvests in some of its projects from funds recovered through divestments.

-• Therefore, we will consider disclosing the cumulative total amount of power generated from renewable resources by Sojitz Group along with measuring our Scope 4 (avoided) emissions.
+• We will consider disclosing the cumulative total amount of power generated from renewable resources by Sojitz Group along with measuring our Scope4 (avoided) emissions.

 Image of Asset Transformation